alphagov/paas-steampipe-dashboard/README.md

 # GOV.UK PaaS dashboard

-a 🔥 [firebreak](https://insidegovuk.blog.gov.uk/2018/05/03/firebreaks-on-gov-uk/) experiment using [Steampipe](https://steampipe.io/) to make a dashboard to monitor [GOV.UK PaaS](https://cloud.service.gov.uk) platform things.
+a 🔥 [firebreak](https://insidegovuk.blog.gov.uk/2018/05/03/firebreaks-on-gov-uk/) experiment using [Steampipe](https://steampipe.io/) to make a dashboard to monitor the [GOV.UK PaaS](https://cloud.service.gov.uk) platform.

 Initially it runs locally but it will be deployed to the cloud at some point for the team to access.